-We've tried to answer all the frequently asked questions here, but don’t worry – if you can’t find the information you're looking for, you can always ask us a question in our Confidential Forum.
+We've tried to answer all the frequently asked questions here, but don’t worry – if you can’t find the information you're looking for, you can always ask us a question in our Private Forum.
 The forum has hundreds of members, including other bladder cancer survivors and medical experts, who are all here to help you.
 We also recommend that you take a look at our pages on Symptoms and Diagnosis.

 Take a deep breath.
 If you're feeling overwhelmed by your new diagnosis, read as much information as you can and then come back to this section once you’ve had a chance to digest the information, as it can feel like a lot to get to grips with.
 We cover the subject in depth so it is quite long.
 Some of the information below will sound very complex, so don’t expect to understand it all straight away.
 Take your time, take some notes if you think it would be helpful and write down any questions that come to mind.